-My favorite African Proverb wisely said, “If you want to go quickly, go alone.
+My favorite African proverb wisely said, “If you want to go quickly, go alone.
 If you want to go far, go together.”
 This never resonated with me more than now.
 I have been reflecting on my experience with national service in light of National AmeriCorps Week (March 8 to 14) and the current COVID-19 pandemic.
 I concluded that we all have a role to play in our community, no matter how big or small the action or impact.

 When I graduated from high school, I was ready to make an exit from my hometown and not look back.
 I left for University ready to see new things, have different experiences, and make my mark on the world.
 Upon graduating from college, I joined the Peace Corps and spent three years serving as a HIV response health volunteer in Botswana.
 Botswana has one of the highest prevalence rates (percent of people living with the virus) of HIV in the world.

 HIV/AIDS is still a global pandemic.
 However, the landscape of HIV/AIDS today is drastically different from the start of the pandemic.
-People can live long healthy lives with HIV thanks to life-saving medication, we know how to prevent the spread of HIV so people can take the necessary precautions, and the stigma and fear associated with the disease has been reduced.
+People can live long healthy lives with HIV thanks to life-saving medication, we know how to prevent the spread of HIV so people can take the necessary precautions, and the stigma and fear associated with the disease have been reduced.

 I learned a lot about the HIV pandemic during my time as a Peace Corps Volunteer, and understand that taking action in the face of a pandemic is essential.
 I taught leadership skills to HIV-positive youth, developed a supply chain management system for a local health clinic, and helped create a documentary film called “Have It All” featuring five Batswana who bravely shared their life stories living with HIV.